sinsunsan/archiref_wiki/Chrome-debugger.md

 ### Script

 Allow to list all js script.
+First use source tab to see only js script loaded from your domain and other domains.

 Options at the bottom
 **beautyfier** : indent javascript code to increase readability
 **pause on exception** : if there is an error pause.